 Do you need help?
 Please call us at (845) 336-5455.

 There are a variety of metal choices available for jewelry.
 Whether you like the allure of platinum or the range of options available in classic gold, you can select from a number of stylish pieces, some even combining two metals.
-Today, alternative metals like sterling silver, titanium, and stainless steel give you additional options in look, strength, price, and more.
+Today, alternative metals like sterling silver, titanium, and stainless steel give you additional options in appearance, strength, price, and more.
 Each metal has its own qualities, so base your choice on the ones that you value most.

-Platinum is generally 95% pure and does not tarnish or lose its rich white luster.
+Platinum is usually 95% pure and does not tarnish or lose its rich white luster.
 Platinum is the heaviest of all the precious metals.
 Its purity makes it hypoallergenic and perfect for people who are sensitive to the alloys used in gold.
-Platinum is also known for its strength and pliability, just one gram of platinum can be drawn into a fine wire over one mile long.
+Platinum is also known for its strength and pliability; just one gram of platinum can be drawn into a fine wire over one mile long.

 Pure 24 karat gold is rarely used in jewelry because it is too soft for frequent wear.
-Gold is mixed with alloys like copper, silver, nickel, and zinc to give different colors, strength, and durability.
+Gold is mixed with alloys like copper, silver, nickel, and zinc to create different colors, strength, and durability.
 Gold's purity is measured in karats which is determined by how many parts out of 24 are gold and how many are alloy.
 For example, 18kt gold contains 18/24 gold and 6/24 alloy, while 14kt gold contains 14/24 gold and 10/24 alloy.
 Gold is traditionally seen in yellow and white colors, but can also be available in rose or green on occasion.

 Sterling silver is usually 92.5% silver and 7.5% copper.
 Silver is much more plentiful than platinum or gold and is much less expensive.
 It takes on a higher polish than any other metal, but it does tarnish.
 The tarnish can be removed, but silver requires more care than other metals.
 Some sterling silver has a rhodium plating to minimize tarnishing.